keptlocal

 4. Test the result before distributing.
 Open the compressed file, zoom to 100%, and look at a text-heavy region and an image-heavy region.
 If both look acceptable, the compression is fine.
 If either shows artefacts, reduce the compression level.

 5. Keep the original.
 Never overwrite the source file with the compressed version.
 Compression is irreversible — you cannot recover quality once discarded.
+This is the step people skip and regret.

 Working with individual images rather than a whole PDF?
 Try the keptlocal Compress Image tool — runs in your browser with no upload required.